AdilAhmed11/ts-snake-game/README.md

 ## HTML/CSS

--   [ ] A square display of a fixed size for onscreen elements (snake & food)
+-   [x] A square display of a fixed size for onscreen elements (snake & food)

     -   [ ] The square display and elements need to grow in proportion when moving from mobile to desktop.
-    -   [ ] The display will have a grid as a background
+    -   [ ] The display will have a grid as a background for the snake to move around.
+Will be visible.

 -   [ ] A set of buttons

-    -   [ ] On-screen Direction buttons (up, down, left, right)
+    -   [x] On-screen Direction buttons (up, down, left, right) in mobile mode (touch screens)
     -   [ ] Button to restart the game

 -   [ ] Random placement of the snake
 -   [ ] Random placement of the food
--   [ ] A score counter that increases with every piece of food consumed
+-   [x] A current score counter
--   [ ] A high score counter that remembers the high score from the session played
+-   [x] A high score counter that remembers the high score from the session played
--   [ ] Heading with the name 'SNAKE'
+-   [x] Heading with the name 'SNAKE'

 ## TypeScript Logic